From Court to Cannabis: The Jarred Shaw Saga

 He says the candy was for himself and maybe his teammates.
 Doesn’t matter.
 In a place where cannabis is treated like meth, your intent is irrelevant.
 If you’re holding, you’re fucked.

 Let’s be clear.
 Shaw didn’t get caught with bricks.
 He didn’t have oil drums of THC.
-He got busted for a bag of weed candy you can buy in a vending machine in L.A..
-And now he might be put to death.
+He got busted for a bag of weed candy you can buy in a vending machine in L.A., and now he might be put to death.

 That is fucking insane.
 Nobody should be executed for cannabis.
 Ever.
 This is not justice.
 It’s legal brutality.
 It’s state violence dressed up as public policy.